 - Develop and strengthen partnerships among faith-based organizations, nonprofit agencies, and other organizations serving people in poverty.

-The Tough Work curriculum is a 2013 publication.
-The curriculum includes a full color 140-page Trainers Guide and a CD containing a camera ready 51-page Participant Manual as well as several full color marketing pieces.
+The Tough Work curriculum was published in 2013.
+The curriculum includes a full color 140-page Trainers Guide and a CD containing a camera ready 51-page Participant Manual, as well as several full color marketing pieces.
 To learn more, please contact the Warren County Extension Office at 513-695-1311.